Teach English in South Korea

 Teach English in Seoul

-You might find yourself with free time during the day as a lot of people in South Korea learn English at nighttime academys called hagwans.
+A lot of people in Seoul and South Korea prefer to learn English at nighttime academys called hagwans.
 You will be able to lead lessons helping locals improve their English written and conversational skills.
 The hours you work really depends on the job, some language schools will require you to work around thirty hours on a normal contract.

 Salary for Teaching in Korea